California's Great America: Park areas

-Action Zone

-The Action Zone was divided from The Great Midwest Livestock Exposition and County Fair.

 All American Corners

 All American Plaza was formed by consolidating Yankee Harbor, Yukon Territory, and the southern portion of Orleans Place.
 These areas were delineated by covered bridges: Yankee Harbor was between the covered bridges leading to Orleans Place to the north and Fort Fun on the south, while Yukon Territory was separated from Yankee Harbor by a boardwalk next to The Revolution (later H.M.B.
-Endeavor) Looping Starship ride and lighthouse; another covered bridge led from Yukon Territory to County Fair, which is now part of Action Zone).
+Endeavor) Looping Starship ride and lighthouse; another covered bridge led from Yukon Territory to County Fair, which is now part of Action Zone.

 The signature rides in Yankee Harbor and Yukon Territory were the interlocking log flumes, which shared the same space on the east side of the park and had an entrance in each areas, flanking The Revolution and lighthouse.
 Much of what was Yukon Territory was renamed Nickelodeon Central by 2003, which was an extension of the Fort Fun/KidZville children's area.

 This area was renamed All American Corners by 2009.
 The expansion of South Bay Shores in 2019–20 annexed a portion of All American Corners, including the lighthouse replica that was next to The Revolution/HMB Endeavor.

+In 2022, the park introduced Liberty Twirler, a new Scrambler ride.
+A new show, The Corner Notes, was also introduced.